SSN-AUKUS: UK SSNR design

 The United Kingdom began planning for the replacement of the Astute class of submarines in early 2018.
 Initially, the programme was known as the Maritime Underwater Future Capability (MUFC).
 The concept phase was scheduled to last for three years to assess requirements and consider options but was suspended for two years due to delays in the Astute-class and delivery programmes.
 In 2020, the Ministry of Defence recruited for a Submarine Delivery Agency Project Manager to work on the SSNR design and development process.

 In March 2021, the government's defence paper Defence in a Competitive Age committed to funding the SSNR project.
 This was followed in September 2021 by an investment of £170 million by the government in the form of two £85 million contracts to BAE Systems and Rolls-Royce Holdings for early design work on the SSNR.
 The investment will support 350 jobs for the UK economy.

 In November 2022, MSubs was awarded a £15.4m contract to build an XLUUV (Extra Large Uncrewed Underwater Vehicle) vessel which is to be delivered to the Royal Navy within two years.
 The 17-tonne vessel (known as Project Cetus) is described as being "the next step in developing autonomous underwater warfare capability" and is also to feed into the design of SSNR.
+The MSubs offering was delayed and eventually commissioned as HMS Excalibur in 2025.
+In parallel BAE Systems have developed an XLAUV (Extra Large Autonomous Underwater Vehicle) named Herne, demonstrated in November 2024 as another offering.

 In January 2023, it was reported that the submarines were likely to incorporate a vertical launching system (VLS) for land-attack missiles.
 This would be a first for Royal Navy submarines, which currently launch land-attack missiles via their torpedo tubes.
 A VLS system was described as likely to increase interoperability options with the US Navy since future US land attack missiles may not have a horizontal launch option.

 AUKUS

+Following an 18-month consultation starting in September 2021, the design was renamed SSN-AUKUS in March 2023 when Australia joined the programme and additional US technology was incorporated, both as part of the AUKUS agreement.
+The submarines for the UK and Australia will share a common design.